-Windows Phone is Microsoft's latest attempt at making a mobile OS that someone might actually want to use.
-And this time around, Microsoft seems to h
+Windows Phone is Microsoft’s latest attempt at making a mobile OS that someone might actually want to use.
+And this time around, Microsoft seems

 Windows Phone is Microsoft’s latest attempt at making a mobile OS that someone might actually want to use.
 And this time around, Microsoft seems to have been extremely successful.
 Windows Phone is a sleek, sophisticated operating system with all the power that one would expect from any version of iOS.
 This is the takeaway from the hands-on with various Windows Phone devices.